If you drift through Vienna’s centre in August, you may wonder why you rarely hear a Viennese accent.

 Vienna may have a reputation for imperial elegance and genteel coffee house culture.
 But it’s also a modern, diverse city with quite a few areas that weren’t actually built by a Habsburg monarch.

-- The Calle Libre festival (2023 dates TBA), for example, celebrates street art as a true art form, with the chance to watch those at the top of their profession creating giant murals and similar at the festival site
+- The Calle Libre festival (August 16th to 23rd), for example, celebrates street art as a true art form, with the chance to watch those at the top of their profession creating giant murals and similar

 Of course, if it’s quiet elegance or leafy suburbs you seek, then see July’s suggestions for enjoying the street cafés and wine taverns.